-Our residential program is based on Christian principles and teachings and incorporates proven methods and counseling to serve a diverse population of young women from across the United States.
-Our program is completely free of charge to the young women we serve.
+Mercy Multiplied’s Christian residential program is based on evidenced-based principles and materials to serve a diverse population of young women ages 13-32 from across the United States.

 - Commitment to Christ